 HR: DVB-T2 HEVC for FTA, transition done in 2020; DVB-T2 MPEG-4 for pay-TV HU: DVB-T MPEG-4 for FTA, no plans to further update the transmission technology; DVB-T2 HEVC for prepaid multiplex IE: DVB-T, MPEG-4, no current plans for change of technology IT: DVB-T, MPEG-4.
 Transition to DVB-T2/HEVC will happen in the future, but currently it is not scheduled.
-LT: DVB-T MPEG-4, no plans to migrate to more updated standards, just encouragements to TV and set top box manufacturers LU: DVB-T MPEG2, no plans to move to newer technologies LV: DVB-T MPEG-4, no plans to migrate to newer standards MT: DVB-T MPEG-2 NL: DVB-T MPEG-2 NL: DVB-T2 HEVC PL: DVB-T2 HEVC, except 4 local multiplexes in DVB-T MPEG-4 PT: DVB-T MPEG-4 SE: a mixture of DVB-T and DVB-T2, MPEG4; no current further plans to upgrade SI: a mixture of DVB-T and DVB-T2, MPEG4 on national, and DVB-T MPEG4 on regional/local level; no plans to move to more recent standards SK: currently a mixture of DVB-T, DVB-T2, MPEG2, MPEG4 and HEVC; after the improvement will be completed in 2023/2024: DVB-T2 HEVC on national and a mixture of DVB-T MPEG2 and MPEG4 on local level 8.
+LT: DVB-T MPEG-4, no plans to migrate to more updated standards, just encouragements to TV and set top box manufacturers LU: DVB-T MPEG-4, no plans to move to newer technologies LV: DVB-T MPEG-4, no plans to migrate to newer standards MT: DVB-T MPEG-4, no plans to migrate to newer standards MT: DVB-T MPEG-4, no plans to migrate to newer standards MT: DVB-T MPEG-2 NL: DVB-T MPEG-2 NL: DVB-T2 HEVC, except 4 local multiplexes in DVB-T MPEG-4 PT: DVB-T MPEG-4 RO: DVB-T2 MPEG-4 SE: a mixture of DVB-T and DVB-T2, MPEG4; no current further plans to upgrade SI: a mixture of DVB-T and DVB-T2, MPEG4 on national, and DVB-T MPEG4 on regional/local level; no plans to move to more recent standards SK: currently a mixture of DVB-T, DVB-T2, MPEG2, MPEG4 and UEV/C 8.
 RSPG recognises that the band 470-694 MHz is mainly used for downstream audiovisual content distribution and recommends that it remains as such for the long term, even beyond 2030; Art 4 DECISION (EU) 2017/899 (at least until 2030) Any future set of options has to respond to the need for ensuring possible "downstream audiovisual content distribution in the band 470-694" and remains a priority, also beyond 2030.
 9. RSPG recognises the importance of the DTT platform and the need to provide certainty for investments in broadcasting infrastructure .
 Therefore RSPG recommends that the frequency band 470-694 MHz shall remain available for DTT in the foreseeable future, i.e. 2030.
 Art 4 DECISION (EU) 2017/899 (at least until 2030) Art.
 4 of DECISION (EU) 2017/899 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 17 May 2017 on the use of the 470-790 MHz frequency band in the Union